Ruben-Ooms/Wavefront-Aberration-Correction-via-an-SPGD-Approach/README.md

 # Wavefront Aberration Correction via an SPGD Approach

-This repository implemnts an Adaptive Gain Stochastic Parallel Gradient Descent algorithm to compensate for atmospheric turbulence and system aberrations in real-time laser systems.
+This repository implemnts an Stochastic Parallel Gradient Descent algorithm to compensate for atmospheric turbulence and system aberrations in real-time laser systems.

 ## Equipment